This article has links to products and services we love, which we may make commission from.

 Garfield Park Conservatory

-Visit Chicago’s “landscape art under glass” the Garfield Park Conservatory ( 300 N Central Park Ave) during fall to see the trees change in one of the largest botanical conservatories in the US.
+Visit Chicago’s “landscape art under glass” at the Garfield Park Conservatory (300 N Central Park Ave) during fall to see the trees change in one of the largest botanical conservatories in the US.

-With 184 acres to explore, which feature a swimming pool, fishing lagoon, athletic fields, and tennis courts, you can easily spend half a day here.
+With 184 acres to explore, you can easily spend half a day here.

 Humboldt Park

-Humboldt Park (1400 North Sacramento Ave) is located on the west side of the city and boasts of 207 acres.
+Humboldt Park (1400 North Sacramento Ave) is located on the city’s west side and boasts 207 acres.

 The park was named after the German naturalist and botanist Alexander von Humboldt.